stevengill/slack-python-oauth-example/README.md

 # Slack Python OAuth Example

 This repo contains a sample app for doing OAuth with Slack.
-It uses the [python-slackclient](https://github.com/slackapi/python-slackclient) and [python-slack-events-api](https://github.com/slackapi/python-slack-events-api).
+It uses the [python-slackclient](https://github.com/slackapi/python-slackclient) and [python-slack-events-api](https://github.com/slackapi/python-slack-events-api) packages.
 It has been tested on `python 3.7.5`.

-I recommend using [`ngrok`](https://ngrok.com/download) for local development of slack apps.
+I recommend using [`ngrok`](https://ngrok.com/download) for local development of Slack apps.
 Checkout [this guide](https://api.slack.com/tutorials/tunneling-with-ngrok) for setting it up.

+TODO: link to the tutorial

+TODO: mention prerequisites: create a Slack app, etc.

 ## Install dependencies

+TODO: recommend using a virtualenv with a link to some instructions. include a requirements.txt with the dependencies.

 ```
-pip3 install slackclient
-pip3 install slackeventsapi
-pip3 install flask
+pip3 install -r requirements.txt
 ```

 ## Setup enviroment variables